casact/chainladder-python/docs/modules/development.rst

 Commonalities
 --------------

-All "Development Estimators" reveal common a set of properties when they are fit.
+All "Development Estimators" are transformers and reveal common a set of properties when they are fit.

 1. ``ldf_`` represents the fitted age-to-age factors of the model.
 2. ``cdf_`` represents the fitted age-to-ultimate factors of the model.